-Because of the large component of pro se litigants in Philadelphia County, our Section also works to improve the public’s understanding of family law issues and access to forms and resources to help them navigate the court system.
-We work closely with the Court to try to improve the family law system and its ability to function with such a tremendous caseload.
+Because of the large component of pro se litigants in Philadelphia County, our Section also works to improve the public understanding of family law issues and provide access to forms and resources to help them navigate the court system.
+We provide volunteers to supervise the Philadelphia Family Court Help Center and work closely with the Court to try to improve the family law system and its ability to function.

 Monthly Section Meetings

 Below is a list of all Family Law Section meeting dates as well as the executive committee meeting dates.
 Please note that January and July meetings will be held the second Monday of those months.
 Also, please be advised that anyone is welcome to attend the executive committee meetings, even if you are not on the executive committee.

 Section Meetings – Philadelphia Family Court, 1501 Arch Street, 15th Floor at Noon: